 is backed by a rock band.
 Were there ‘boos’?

-Certainly not from any Dylan fans.
+Certainly not from any real Dylan fans.

-From A Buick 6, Highway 61 Revisited.
+Tombstone Blues, From A Buick 6, Highway 61 Revisited

 December